-Dr. Santillo is an Internal Medicine Resident – PGY2 at the New York University Langone Medical Center.
-Dr. Santillo has written several peer reviewed articles and book chapters on Prostate Cancer treatment.
-He is a graduate of the Columbia University College of Physicians and Surgeons and holds an MBA from Columbia University and a BS in Economics from the University of Pennsylvania, Wharton School of Business.
+Dr. Vincent Santillo is an internist in New York, New York and is affiliated with Bellevue Hospital Center.
+He received his medical degree from Columbia University College of Physicians & Surgeons Dr. Santillo has written several peer reviewed articles and book chapters on Prostate Cancer treatment.
+He earned a MBA from Columbia University and a BS in Economics from the University of Pennsylvania, Wharton School of Business.
 Dr Santillo was diagnosed and treated for prostate cancer at age 33.

 Mr. Sheppard is a internationally respected electric power generation consultant.
 Mr. Sheppard was diagnosed with locally advanced prostate cancer in 2009 and is widely known as a national prostate cancer advocate.
 Mr. Shepard holds engineering degrees from University of Missouri and Carnegie-Mellon University.

 Thomas O. Blank, PhD

 Department of Human Development and Family Studies, University of Connecticut

 Dr, Blank is a social psychologist, focusing on the psychosocial of cancer, aging, masculinity and GLBT health issues.
 Dr. Blank has also written about his own journey as a prostate cancer survivor.
 Dr. Blank earned his Ph.
 D. in Psychology from Columbia University.

 President Emeritus, John Simon Guggenheim Foundation, former president, PEN American Center, former dean, University of Pennsylvania and one of America’s leading philanthropists and literary scholars.